Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Discussions and conclusions

 Although we have focused on the $\mathbb{Z}_2$-symmetric materials in this work, our theory could be extended to $\mathbb{Z}_N$-symmetric ones, in which $N$ symmetry broken states are switched one after another in every cycle by appropriate pulses, and the DTC with period $N\tau$ is realized.
 This could offer a new possibility to create various DTCs in materials, which is also important from the viewpoint of Floquet engineering in solid-state physics~\cite{Bukov2015,Oka2019}.

 Nonequilibrium universality is a crucial open issue.
 In this work, we have only focused on the quantum Ising model and the U(1)-symmetric dissipation.
 According to the equilibrium theory, the criticality only relies on the symmetries and dimensions, which is known as the universality.
 If this holds true for DTCs, the critical exponents that we have found should be common with any models with the Ising symmetry within the mean-field approximation.
 Also, finding criticality with different symmetries and calculating critical exponents beyond the mean-field theory are intriguing future directions.
-We leave these questions for future work.
+Such a study has recently been reported in the three-dimensional classical Ising model~\cite{Yue2021a}.
+We leave further investigations of these questions for future work.